 Penridge is mentioned in the Domesday Book and St Rumbold's is an ancient designation, but the present church was rebuilt between 1815 and 1855 and modelled on 14th-century style.
 This was made possible by a grant of "£70 towards enlarging the church upon condition that 140 seats be reserved for the poorer members of the parish".
 The church is simply furnished, but often gloriously decorated with flowers.

-St Mary's, Chettle (Grade II\)

-The Church is dedicated to St Mary.
+St Mary's, Chettle (Grade II\) The Church is dedicated to St Mary.
 Excluding the Norman Tower which is early C16, it was rebuilt during Victorian times by the Castleman family.
-There is a fully restored organ which was recently fund raised for and successfully achieved from village events.
-The church clock has recently undergone a conversion to automatic and the clock face was restored.
-The recent quinquennial report shows the church to be generally in good condition.
+This was carried out without the required faculty, and they were fined a very substantial sum, notwithstanding the fact that they had paid for the rebuilding!
+The church clock has recently undergone a conversion to automatic winding, carried out with the appropriate faculty, and the clock face was restored.
+The next quinquennial inspection is due shortly.